Turstein/Turstein/README.md

 - 👋 Hi, I’m @Turstein
-- 👀 I’m interested in DNA sequence analysis
+- 👀 I’m interested in DNA sequence analysis, NGS, HPV and Rotavirus A
-- 🌱 I’m currently learning NGS
+- 🌱
-- 💞️ I’m looking to collaborate on HPV
+- 💞️
 - 📫

 <!---